d-edge/JoinUs/README.md

 We are at the heart of an ecosystem of several hundred partners with whom **we develop and maintain connectivity via API.**

-We continue to maintain **a “startup” spirit with autonomous SCRUM teams (3 to 8 people)** involving software engineers, product managers and business analysts, focused on a product theme, and with extended freedom of innovation and experimentation.
+We continue to maintain **a "startup" spirit with autonomous SCRUM teams (3 to 8 people)** involving software engineers, product managers and business analysts, focused on a product theme, and with extended freedom of innovation and experimentation.
 Development teams benefit the support of transverse teams dedicated to UX/UI, QA, IT/Infrastructure, L2 Support or cross-product project management.

 **Our technical environment is very rich**: distributed architecture of web services and applications on Service Bus, high performance, reliability and security constraints: we need people with autonomy, initiative, and adaptability.